Finding missing or moved photos

 The actual

-process of reconnecting missing folders is fairly easy, albeit not that
+process of reconnecting missing folders or subfolders is fairly easy, albeit not that

 easily discovered.
 In figure 3 below you will see a close-up view of the

-Folder panel with one folder showing the tell-tale sign that it's been
+Folder panel with one subfolder showing the tell-tale sign that it's

 relocated in a way that Lightroom can no longer find it.